Ngufor-emmanuella/alx-airbnb-database/database-adv-script/index_performance.md

-# creating indexes for the identified columns:
+-- Creating indexes for high-usage columns

 -- Create an index on the User table for the email column CREATE INDEX idx_user_email ON users(email);